 What is shot size?

-Shot size is how much of the setting or subject is displayed within a given frame of a video, photo, or animation, hence the scope or size of the shot.
-Different types of camera shots in film or video communicate different narrative value, and are combined during post-production to tell a story.
+Shot size is how much of the setting or subject is displayed within a given frame of a video, photo, or animation.
+The combination of camera angles and shots defines the visual language of a film.
+Different types of camera shots in film or video communicate different narrative values, and are combined during post-production to tell a story.
 Most filmmakers use standard names for shot sizes, often abbreviated into 2 or 3 letters on a shot list or storyboard.
-For example, a close up shot would be abridged to "CU," or a wide shot would be denoted as "WS."
+For example, a close up shot would be abbreviated to "CU," or a wide shot would be denoted as "WS."

-This begins with learning the different camera shot sizes.
-Here's a handy chart that lays out some of the basic shot sizes and how they're defined.
+This begins with learning the different camera angles and shots, as each choice impacts how the audience perceives the scene.
+A shot size chart simplifies this process by visually demonstrating how each shot type differs.
+Here’s a handy shot size chart that lays out some of the basic shot sizes and how they’re defined.
+This shot size chart serves as a quick reference for filmmakers when planning their scenes.

 Camera Shots - Chart of Camera Shot Sizes Diagram Infographic - StudioBinder